 As you build a bouquet, you are adding layers and that concept can help you in planning out your cutting garden at planting time too.
 For movement in a floral arrangement, look for something light and airy.
 Some good examples include cosmos (Cosmos bipinnatus), Queen Anne’s lace (Dacus carota) and old-fashioned perennial sweet peas (Lathyrus latifolius) that add natural character.
 It is also fun when creating floral arrangements to add an element of surprise like fruits–at Pippin you may find a stem of red berries from the Winterberry shrub, black berries from ‘Blue Muffin’ Viburnum or red berry clusters from Chokeberry in a vase.
 Branches, cattails, stalks of grain, or even a bunch of grapes can add a fresh element to your floral display.

-Top left: Head Gardener and Certified Horticulturalist Diane Burns.
-Bottom right: Gardener Celina Debrito
+Top left: Former Head Gardener and Certified Horticulturalist Diane Burns.
+Bottom right: Head Gardener Celina Debrito

 Popular Cut Flowers to Grow in Virginia